 This course will continue development of student's receptive, expressive and interactive ASL skills.
 Students will increase ASL vocabulary and conversation skills.
-SLPI criteria at the Survival level will be addressed.
+SLPI (Sign Language Proficiency Interview) elements, rating and criteria to be met in order to earn a SLPI Novice level rating will be addressed.